+The BOLDR Odyssey Bronze is the latest release from the Singapore-based company.
 When BOLDR Watches first debuted about a year or so ago, I did not care for the name.
 I am sure most of you reading this have felt that way about many watch companies over the years.
-We all have our little reasons that keep us away from purchasing a watch at times, and for whatever reason I just did not care of the name.
+We all have our little reasons that keep us away from purchasing a watch at times, and for whatever reason, I just did not care about the name.
 It reminded me of a water faucet commercial.
 Then I started looking at the watches on Instagram.
 I saw the Odyssey and just really liked the case shape and design.
 Then I started seeing some other models they released and thought, okay, this brand does have something going on, as I liked every model they put out.
 It was a few weeks ago that I finally got one in hand.
 This version, the BOLDR Odyssey Bronze is the latest version of this very popular model and now comes in bronze, and has a few different dial options.
 The one you see here today is the black meteorite version.
 This one is currently up for pre-order on the BOLDR website for $639.
 If that sounds a little pricey, it is, but keep reading to see if this one is for you or not.

 BOLDR Odyssey Bronze Specifications:

 - Case: 45.5mm CuSn8 Bronze Case with brushed finish

 - Bezel: 120-click unidirectional dive bezel Bronze, with elapsed time function